 Moreover, when miking an instrument, the mic should be directly in front of the instrument.
 You should try different placements for your mics to get the sweet spot for optimal performance.

 How to Lower Down the Gain on AT2020?

 The AT2020 offers awesome flexibility.
-Besides, with the right adjustments, the AT2020 will provide you with great-sounding recordings.
-Whether you have an elaborate or simplistic setup in your home studio, you can always ensure yourself a professional result in your recording using the AT2020.
+Besides, with the right adjustments, the Audio Technica AT2020 will provide you with great-sounding recordings.
+Whether you have an elaborate or simplistic home studio setup, you can always ensure yourself a professional result in your recording using the AT2020.